Fees and funding

 Compulsory (residential) field trips including accommodation

-Travel and accommodation for the residential field trip that takes place at the beginning of year three are provided by the Department of Landscape Architecture.
+Travel and accommodation for the residential field trip that takes place at the beginning of year two are provided by the Department of Landscape Architecture.
 Students will be required to provide their own food.

 Professional accreditation exams